-The proposed PPA, Project Substation, tap line to the Project Substation, and Hollywood Switching Station would be located outside of the 100-year floodplain.
+The proposed solar facility, Bellefonte Solar Substation, tap line to the Project Substation, MPT, access roads, solar panels and light grading/clearing associated with them, and Hollywood Switching Station would be located outside of the 100-year floodplain.
 Project components, such as buried collection lines, security fencing, and portions of the overhead wire, may occur within the 100-year floodplain.
-Manual trimming of tall vegetation or limbs could also occur within the 100-year floodplains.
+Manual trimming of tall vegetation or tree limbs could also occur within 100-year floodplains.
 Consistent with EO 11988, the installation of underground electric lines and fencing are considered to be repetitive actions in the 100-year floodplain, which would result in minor impacts (TVA 1981).
-The Project would have no impact on floodplains and their natural and beneficial values.
-Figure 3-11 and Figure 3-12 depict the Project compared to floodplains on the Project Site.
+The exact locations of temporary stormwater basins and construction assembly areas are not known at this time; however, one or more could be constructed within 100-year floodplains, and would be analyzed in a subsequent environmental review.
+Figure 3-11 and Figure 3-12 depict the Project components in relation to floodplains on the Project Site.